-The Cato Institute’s Emma Ashford and the Atlantic Council’s Matthew Kroenig debate foreign policy and the 2020 election.
+The Cato Institute’s Emma Ashford and the Atlantic Council’s Matthew Kroenig debate foreign policy and the new Biden administration.

 Trump and Biden Are Both Touting Foreign-Policy Failures as Achievements

 With the world on fire from Thailand to Nigeria, there wasn’t much talk of international affairs in the final debate of the 2020 campaign—and when there was, both candidates defended flawed approaches to North Korea.

 Is a Vice President Who Doesn’t Know Much About Foreign Policy a National Security Risk?

 Pence and Harris talked about international politics at the debate, but their performances will leave voters asking if they would be ready to act as commander in chief.

 Can the United States’ Democratic Institutions Survive the 2020 Election Campaign?